SpectraGuard/SpectraGuard-Unity/README.md

 # SpectraGuard

 This is an AR app for iOS, developed using the AR Foundation Scripting API.
 It incorporates features from both ARCore and ARKit.
-The app includes plane detection with object placement, AR session reset, feature point recognition with point cloud visualization, a basic user interface, a debug menu, and a world map function to locally save and load the current state of the app.
+The app includes plane detection with object placement, AR session reset, feature point recognition with point cloud visualization, a basic user interface, a debug menu, and the ARWorldMap function to locally save and load the current state of the app.

 This project was developed as part of a university course in cooperation with CGI IT and Business Consulting Services.